-- Have you been informed about qualified versus mid or non-qualified fees and how these fees affect your monthly statement within the 3 tier pricing model?
+- Have you been informed about qualified versus mid or non-qualified fees and how these fees affect your overall costs?

-- If you do B2B or B2G business with customers using Purchasing Cards or P-Cards have you explored savings on Interchange pricing or a Level 3 Merchant Account?
+- If you process B2B or B2G transactions, have you explored the savings advantages of utilizing Interchange Plus pricing for Level 3 opportunities?

-You want a merchant services provider who will ask the right questions, has options to meet your needs and who will look for ways for merchant processing expense to minimize while your customer gets what they need.
+You want a merchant services provider who will ask the right questions, has options to meet your needs and who will look for ways to minimize your merchant processing expenses.

-Level 3 requires all of Level 2 information as well as: freight amount, duty amount, product/service ID, product/service description, quantity, item amount, unit of measure.
-With this additional information, merchants can receive payment quicker, reduce their invoice costs, as well as receiving preferential treatment by government agencies and larger corporations because of the additional data.
+Level 3 requires all of Level 1 and Level 2 information but goes beyond that to include: freight amount, duty amount, product/service ID, product/service description, quantity, item amount, unit of measure.
+With this additional information, merchants can receive payments quicker, reduce their invoice costs, as well as receiving preferential treatment by government agencies and larger corporations because of the additional data.

 “We are thrilled to provide tools to help our clients manage their interchange exchange rate easily and efficiently,” says Marnie Ochs-Raleigh.
 “Our help desk is trained to provide customer support for this product, but with it’s ease of use, once the client is properly trained it is so simple, it’s a web feature merchants can set up once and reap the reward with every financial transaction.”